tparee/cbecei_RILs/README.md

 ### This repository contains the resources for the Caenorhabditis becei (CBCI) RIL panels
 ### and corresponds to this article: XXXXXXX

-`genotypes/` contains the genotypes of RILs that have been resolved with the haplotypes (see "suppl/HaplotypeReconstruction/") + their pruned version + some meta data
+`genotypes/` contains the genotypes of RILs that have been resolved with the haplotypes (see "suppl/HaplotypeReconstruction/") + their pruned version

 `haplotypes/` contains the founders' haplotype blocks inferred for each RIL